Debugging and Monitoring

 Logfire is a commercially supported, hosted platform with an extremely generous and perpetual free tier.
 You can sign up and start using Logfire in a couple of minutes.

-PydanticAI has built-in (but optional) support for Logfire via the logfire-api
+PydanticAI has built-in (but optional) support for Logfire.
+That means if the logfire

 Here's an example showing details of running the Weather Agent in Logfire: